seanox/virtual-environment/launcher/README.md

 # Features
-- Full screen overlay interface
+- Full screen overlay user interface
-  The tile user interface is displayed as a full screen overlay on the primary screen.
+  The full screen overlay is displayed on the primary screen.
-- Tile user interface
+- User interface in tile look
-  User interface with 40 freely configurable tiles.
+  There are 40 freely configurable tiles available.
 - Global HotKey combination
-  A global HotKey combination is used to show and hide the tile user interface.
+  A global HotKey combination is used to show and hide the user interface.
 - HotKey for tiles and programs
   Quick access via the keyboard, optimized for the used keyboard layout.
   Support for international keyboard layouts.
 - Automatic settings update
-  Changes in the settings are used immediately, if the settings are incorrect the last settings are kept.
+  Changes in the settings are used immediately.
 - Settings supports environment variables
   Environment variables can be used in text-based values.
 - Visual style per settings (themes support)
-  The interface supports the configuration of colors, opacity, background color
-  and image, and the appearance of the grid.
+  The user interface supports the configuration of colors, opacity, background color and image, and the appearance of the grid.
 - No icons and functions in the taskbar or system tray
   The program is optimized for the virtual environment.
-So that the shell is not lost, the program is always present in the background and cannot be simply terminated.
+So that the shell is not lost, the program is always present in the background and cannot be simply terminated, but the quit can be configured as a function via a tile.
 - Portable application without installation